Hello

 MORE ABOUT ME (in third person, no less!)

-Susanna Ashton is a Professor of English at Clemson University, and her work has been profiled in the New York Times, CNN and dozens of other media outlets across the country.
+Susanna Ashton is a Professor of English at Clemson University, and her work has been profiled in the New York Times, CNN, The Wall Street Journal, The Smithsonian, and hundreds of other media outlets.

 A seasoned and engaging presenter, Susanna Ashton speaks with humor, verve, and thoughtful storytelling for both public and academic events